dsolstad/dbyll/_posts/2020-10-01-Collection-Favorite-Puzzles.md

 ## Variable Swapping

 This is more of a programming puzzle, but doesn't really require much programming skills.
 The task is simple: Two variables (a and b) can have any single value, be it a digit or a character.
 Swap the values of these variables without using any existing functions, arrays or creating new variables.
-Also, a,b=b,a is not allowed, as you can in Python.
+Also, a,b=b,a is not allowed, as you can do in Python.
 I have verified that it works in C/C++, PHP and Perl, so think in C-style languages.

 ```c
 a = 'a';